Wayilwan Language Resources and Programs…

 3. Junior and Youth rock band tutorage - children and youth who demonstrate musical talent are tutored to perform the music pieces sung by the Warraan Widji Arts Children/Youth Choir.

-5. Creation of new songs in Wayilwan language
+5. Creation of new songs in Wayilwan language - currently funded by the NSW Aboriginal Languages Trust

 6. Creation of dances which include Wayilwan language and songs sung in language